 Connecting devices to the Speak 810 can be done in more than one way.
-The speakerphone is equipped with Bluetooth 4.1 technology, a USB cable, and a 3.5 mm jack.
+The speakerphone has Bluetooth 4.1 technology, a USB cable, and a 3.5 mm jack.

 The Speak 810 has all the connectivity tools.
-The USB cable is 2 meters long, whilst the 3.5 jack is just over 1.
+The USB cable is 2 meters long, while the 3.5 jack is just over 1.

 In addition to these, the Speak 810 also has an included Bluetooth dongle.
 This dongle is used for wirelessly connecting the speakerphone to a PC/laptop.

-The reason why a USB dongle is needed is that most PC devices either don’t have Bluetooth or if it does – it is extremely unreliable.
-It is not uncommon for calls to simply cut out mid-way, due to a failed connection.
+A USB dongle is needed because most PC devices either don’t have Bluetooth or, if it does, are extremely unreliable.
+It is not uncommon for calls to cut out mid-way due to a failed connection.

-Now, even with the dongle, the USB connectivity is more stable than Bluetooth.
+Even with the dongle, USB connectivity is more stable than Bluetooth.
 But this is a general limitation of Bluetooth technology.
-Nevertheless, the advantage of Bluetooth is the flexibility coming with a wireless connection.
+Nevertheless, Bluetooth’s advantage is the flexibility with a wireless connection.

 The Speak 810 is powered with an AC cable, included in the default pack.
 The obvious advantage here is that users need not worry about batteries.
 But on the other hand, the device must be positioned close to a power adaptor.

-One extremely handy feature about the Speak 810 is that it has a dedicated USB charging port.
+One extremely handy feature of the Speak 810 is that it has a dedicated USB charging port.
 This is especially convenient, as devices sometimes need to be changed mid-way through an important call.

-The Speak 810 comes with a standard 2-year warranty.
+The Jabra Speak 810 comes with a standard 2-year warranty.

 Please take note that this applies to authorized resellers only.

-The Speak 810 is a rock-solid assistant for medium to large conference rooms.
-The voice quality is superb both ways and any undesired noises are eliminated from the conversation.
-Also, it is very easy to use, and it will require minimum training.
+The Jabra Speak 810 is a rock-solid assistant for medium to large conference rooms.
+The voice quality is superb both ways, and any undesired noises are eliminated from the conversation.
+Also, it is very easy to use and will require minimum training.

 This makes it the perfect solution for enterprises looking to expand their dedicated conference gear.

 However, for users looking for a personal speakerphone or one that would be able to handle meetings in small conference rooms, the Speak 810 UC might be a bit too much.
-Instead, they might wish to opt for something smaller, however of a similar quality rank.
+Instead, they might wish to opt for something smaller but of a similar quality rank.